Gemini-team/Gemini/README.md

+**This is the HDRP version of the simulator, this is the version that will be maintained, the old repository has been renamed Autoferry Gemini Legacy and will not be maintained.**

 Autoferry Gemini is a realtime 3D simulation of the **Autoferry** project residing at **NTNU Trondheim**.

 The initial goal of this project is to develop a simulation of the autonomous passenger ferry as possible.